Grow every day with a personalized plan. Start here

 How many pages is The Confidence Code: The Science and Art of Self-Assurance — What Women Should Know and when was it published?

-The Confidence Code spans 256 pages and was published in April 2014.
-This length makes it an approachable read for those seeking quick strategies to enhance their self-assurance.
+The Confidence Code consists of 256 pages and was published on April 15, 2014.
+This makes it a quick yet insightful read for those interested in boosting their confidence levels.

-Who wrote The Confidence Code: The Science and Art of Self-Assurance — What Women Should Know?
+How can The Confidence Code: The Science and Art of Self-Assurance — What Women Should Know help with self-improvement?